-STATE OF I FLORIDA F BROWARD)) SS.
-I, , being duly sworn, hereby depose and state as member of the Town of butions from the Pension f Davie Police Pension Fund applying for benefits or a refund of a Fund.
-INITIAL TH IE APPLICABLE LIN E BELOW. have attached a I have been involved in divorce proceedings and hereby represent that I copy of all divorce decrees, property settlement agreements, income rs and child support orders concerning my divorce been divorced a At the time of submission of this application, I affirm that I have never and am not subject to any divorce decrees, property settlement come deduction orders or court-ordered child support awards.
-FURTHER A AFFIANT SAYETH N AUGHT.
-MEMBER 201 by bed, sworn to, and acknowledged before me this day of, who is personally known to me or has produced as identification and did/did not take an oath.
-Notary Public My Commission Expires: Printed, Typed or Stamped Name NOTE: submit false or mislead ursuant to Florida Statutes, §185.185, that it is a crime to knowingly ing information to obtain a pension benefit or to otherwise conceal com the Pension Board.
-Upon conviction, the Pension Board has the sy and all benefits."
-Initial Here: -6-
+STATE OF FLORI COUNTY OF DA) )

+I, , being duly sworn, hereby depose and state as follows:

+ember of the Town of Davie Police Pension Fund applying for benefits or a contributions from the Pension Fund.

+INITIAL THE APPLICABLE LINE BELOW.

+I have been involved in divorce proceedings and hereby represent that I have attached a copy of all divorce decrees, property settlement agreements, income deduction orders and child support orders concerning my divorce

+At the time of submission of this application, I affirm that I have never been divorced and am not subject to any divorce decrees, property settlement agreements, income deduction orders or court-ordered child support awards.

+FURTHER AFFIA NT SAYETH NAUGHT.

+MEMBER

+State of County of

+[ ] physical p [ ] online no tarization

+this/ (date) / by, who is personally (name or person acknowledging)

+known to me o r who has produced as identification and (type of identification)

+did (did not) ta ake an oath.

+Notary Public